clod2000/GenAI-for-peptides/README.md

 The main objective of this project is to develop and explore Variational Autoencoders (VAEs) enhanced with geometric neural networks (notably EGNNs) for learning and generating peptide structures from molecular dynamics data.
 The codebase is built with a strong emphasis on modularity, making it suitable for rapid prototyping and experimentation.

 ## Features
+- **Automated conversion of MD trajectories into full-atom graph representations** using customizable preprocessing scripts.
 - **Full-atom graph-based representation of peptides.**
 - **Flexible VAE architectures** (original and hybrid displacement).
 - **Support for trajectory data preprocessing and feature scaling.**